 According to the latest Stack Overflow developer survey, more than 70 percent of developers use Git, making it the most-used VCS in the world.
 Git is commonly used for both open source and commercial software development, with significant benefits for individuals, teams and businesses.

-Originally published on FullStack.Cafe - Never Fail Your Tech Interview Again
+🔴 Originally published on FullStack.Cafe - Kill Your Tech & Coding Interview

 - A fork is a remote, server-side copy of a repository, distinct from the original.
 A fork isn't a Git concept really, it's more a political/social idea.